Antimatter: Conceptual history

 The idea of negative matter appears in past theories of matter that have now been abandoned.
 Using the once popular vortex theory of gravity, the possibility of matter with negative gravity was discussed by William Hicks in the 1880s.
 Between the 1880s and the 1890s, Karl Pearson proposed the existence of "squirts" and sinks of the flow of aether.
 The squirts represented normal matter and the sinks represented negative matter.
 Pearson's theory required a fourth dimension for the aether to flow from and into.

 The term antimatter was first used by Arthur Schuster in two rather whimsical letters to Nature in 1898, in which he coined the term.
 He hypothesized antiatoms, as well as whole antimatter solar systems, and discussed the possibility of matter and antimatter annihilating each other.
 Schuster's ideas were not a serious theoretical proposal, merely speculation, and like the previous ideas, differed from the modern concept of antimatter in that it possessed negative gravity.

 The modern theory of antimatter began in 1928, with a paper by Paul Dirac.
 Dirac realised that his relativistic version of the Schrödinger wave equation for electrons predicted the possibility of antielectrons.
+Although Dirac had laid the groundwork for the existence of these "antielectrons" he initially failed to pick up on the implications contained within his own equation.
+He freely gave the credit for that insight to J. Robert Oppenheimer, whose seminal paper "On the Theory of Electrons and Protons" (Feb 14th 1930) drew on Dirac's equation and argued for the existence of a positively charged electron (a positron), which as a counterpart to the electron should have the same mass as the electron itself.
+This meant that it could not be, as Dirac had in fact suggested, a proton.
+Dirac further postulated the existence of antimatter in a 1931 paper which referred to the positron as an "anti-electron".
 These were discovered by Carl D. Anderson in 1932 and named positrons from "positive electron".
-Although Dirac did not himself use the term antimatter, its use follows on naturally enough from antielectrons, antiprotons, etc. A complete periodic table of antimatter was envisaged by Charles Janet in 1929.
+Although Dirac did not himself use the term antimatter, its use follows on naturally enough from antielectrons, antiprotons, etc.

-The Feynman–Stueckelberg interpretation states that antimatter and antiparticles are regular particles traveling backward in time.
+The Feynman–Stueckelberg interpretation states that antiparticles obey the same equations of motion as regular particles but with charge, parity and time inverted.
+This allows analysis of antiparticles using Feynman diagrams with time reversed.